Normal-Tangerine8609/Scriptable-Widgets/README.md

 [Clash Royale Chest Cycle Widget](Clash-Royale-Chest-Cycle-Widget.js)

-This widget displays your chest cycle visually on your Home Screen.
+This small widget displays your chest cycle visually on your Home Screen.

 * Can easily change text colours and background colour
 * Can change the approximate time for each widget refresh